The Quantum Mechanics Swampland: Setting Up the Scattering Calculation

 where the $j_{\ell}(kr)$ and $y_{\ell}(kr)$ are spherical Bessel functions and $\ell$ is the angular momentum of the corresponding partial wave.
 These solutions form a basis that the asymptotic solution to the full Schr\"odinger equation can be decomposed on.
 The decomposition is given by

-$K_{\ell s,\ell's'}$ is a matrix which generalizes partial wave phase shifts to account for interactions coupling various partial waves.
+$u_{\ell s,\ell's'}$ is the reduced radial wavefunction. $K_{\ell s,\ell's'}$ is a matrix which generalizes partial wave phase shifts to account for interactions coupling various partial waves.
 As we will see shortly, this will be relevant for potentials such as those induced by pseudoscalar exchange.
 In this case, the differential equations are coupled, so that the potential $V(r)$ is now a matrix $V_{\ell s, \ell' s'}(r)$.